nothke/shakedown-docs/modding.md

 - `ch:g` added to green vertex color, and
 - `ch:b` added to blue vertex color.

 Each of the added textures (R, G & B) provided must also have an alpha.
-The alpha is used as a heightmap.
+The alpha is used as a mask for blending textures.
 It is VERY IMPORTANT to connect the alpha output of the texture in the shader to alpha of the BSDF, otherwise gltf won't export the alpha channel and you won't see any blending.

-Using a `SPLATNAME` (custom identifier) allows you to have multiple different splat materials, for example one for the road, one for terrain.
+~~Using a `SPLATNAME` (custom identifier) allows you to have multiple different splat materials, for example one for the road, one for terrain.~~ Right now only one splat layer is supported.

 Surfaces for splat materials are blended by vertex color.
 All properties are linearily interpolated.
 Right now the surface properties are hardcorded.